 Windsor and Maidenhead

 § This page gives an overview of the Windsor and Maidenhead local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Windsor and Maidenhead lies along the Thames Valley in Berkshire, with Windsor Castle as its most iconic landmark.
 Windsor Great Park offers extensive woodland and lakes, while the River Thames winds through, with riverside towns and villages such as Eton and Bray.
 Maidenhead provides a lively town centre with riverside walks and bridges, while Cookham and Marlow nearby add cultural and scenic interest.
 The district’s geography combines royal heritage, river landscapes, and attractive towns.